Basic daily feeAccommodation payment

 If a new resident is required to pay for their accommodation under the means test, they have up to 28 days after entering an aged care home to decide whether to pay a lump sum refundable accommodation deposit (RAD), a daily accommodation payment (‘DAP’), or a combination of both.
 If a RAD is chosen, the resident has up to six months after entry to pay it.
 This gives the resident time to sell assets (if required) in order to help fund the payment.
 In the interim, a DAP is paid.
 The DAP equivalent of the quoted RAD will be calculated using a rate up to the maximum permissible interest rate.
 These payment options apply regardless of whether the level of care provided is high or low.

-The example below shows how accommodation priced at $80 per day could be paid.
+The example below shows how a room priced at $500,000 could be paid as a combination of both RAD and DAP.

 The resident will have the option of funding any DAP payable, from the RAD that they have paid to the provider.
 In this case, the provider will likely increase the DAP by an amount that compensates for the impact of the decreasing RAD balance.